zbjornson/fast-hex/README.md

+# Fast Hex

 A fast, SIMD (vectorized) hex string encoder/decoder, available as a stand-alone C++ module and as a Node.js module.

-Supports upper-case and lower-case characters.
+* Supports upper-case and lower-case characters.
+* Does not validate input.
+(I'm open to a PR to add this as an option.)

-Requires x86/64 AVX2 (Haswell or later).
+* Requires AVX2 (Haswell or later).

-I think these implementations are optimal, but I welcome challenges to that statement.
+I think these implementations are close to optimal, but PRs are welcome for optimizations.

 ---